Skip to content

 On Artists: Sparks and Silence

 It’s important to follow that excitement wherever it leads — to screw up early, make plenty of mistakes, and keep absorbing, molding, and reshaping.
 Mistakes are the stepping stones of mastery.
-For those of us who pick things up easily, persistence and discipline can feel like heavy burdens, even impossible to maintain.
+For those of us who pick things up quickly, persistence and discipline can feel like heavy burdens, even impossible to maintain.
 The danger lies in letting the pursuit — the art — become tedious, repetitive work.
 But repetition is how we solidify knowledge, refine our skills, and truly develop our talents.
-We cannot merely think ourselves into mastery.
+We cannot simply think ourselves into mastery.

 With vivid imaginations, immense empathy, and a hunger for high-intensity creative processes, we artists often fall prey to overthinking.
 It’s easy to paralyze ourselves.
 But the magic lies in the act of creating — in the purity of losing ourselves to the process, the spiritual expansion, the mental exploration, and the depth of discovery found in the present moment — not in endlessly pondering where to begin or where the journey may lead.